nswamy14/visual-heatmap/README.md

         }]
     });
 ```
-**Container/ContainerId** : The container div element or a string CSS Query selector which identifies the container.
+**Container/ContainerId** : The container div element or a string CSS Query selector that identifies the container.

 **Config Object** :
 ```